Information not covered by the publication scheme

 Further guidance is available on:

-Under the Data Protection Act 1998, a person has the right to ask to see any personal information that the University holds about them.
+The Data Protection Act 2018 and the General Data Protection Regulation (GDPR) (EU) 2016/679 a person has the right to ask to see any personal information that the University holds about them.
 This is known as a Data Subject Access Request.
-The University reserves the right to make a nominal charge of £10 for this service.

-Subject Access Requests must be made in writing to the Records Management Unit.
+Subject Access Requests must be made in writing to the Records Management Office.
 On receipt of your request we will normally ask you to provide two forms of identification.
-Copies will be attached to the request and will be used to ensure that your personal information is not released to anyone but you.
+Copies must be attached to the request and will be used to ensure that your personal information is not released to anyone but you.
+On occasion other verification of your identity may be required.

-The University has 40 calendar days to locate, copy and release the information to you.
+The University has one calendar month to locate, copy and release the information to you.

 On occasion all of the information may be withheld, in other cases sections, paragraphs or sentences may be redacted before release.